Geocodlea/currency-converter/README.md

 # Currency Converter

 This is a simple currency converter app built with React and Next.js.
 Enter the amount you want to convert, select the source and target currencies, and the conversion rate will be displayed below.
-The rates are updated in real-time using data from the Open Exchange Rates API.
+The rates are updated in real-time using data from the exchangerate.host API.

 It also provides a prediction with TensorFlow.js, training a model based on last year data.
 It is just a fun AI prediction, as it is almost impossible to predict exchange rates.